sakibch/REST_API_forA_Wireless_Sensor_Network/README.md

 Then enter 'npm start' to start the server

-To test queries, local host can be used.
+To test queries, POSTMAN is ideal to query the database, however the local host can be used.

 For example, http://localhost:2000/sensors retrieves all sensors in the database.